In 2023, the Mid-Autumn Festival falls on September 29th (Saturday). China's public holiday is September 29th and 30th.

 The dates are based on the lunar calendar, and it falls either in September or October.
 When the Mid-Autumn Festival holiday falls within the National Day vacation period, as it does in about one out of five years, the whole holiday period generally is a day or two longer.

-Dates for 2019: The official public holidays are Friday, Saturday, and Sunday.
-The Mid-Autumn Festival falls on September 13 in 2019.
+Dates for 2023: The official public holidays are Friday, September 29th to Saturday, September 30th.

 Silk Road touring: Going way out to the western province of Xinjiang means leaving touring crowds behind.
 Eastern places such as Xi'an, Dunhuang, and Turpan will be crowded.
 The further west you go towards Kashgar (喀什地区, Kāshí Dìqū), the less the tourist crowding.
 The Central Asian people themselves usually don't celebrate the festival.
 There is a unique cultural blend, ancient places, and high altitude scenery around Kashgar to enjoy in quiet and relaxation.

 Shopping: Kashgar is a crossroads for trade between the Central Asian states, the Subcontinent, and China.
 You can bargain in the bazaars for a variety of products from the whole region.

 Great mountain scenery is to be seen in the western Xinjiang natural parks such as Lake Karakuli.
 The parks in eastern Xianjiang will be crowded.
 It is still warm enough for biking on the Karakoram Highway near Kashgar.
 It could be a great high altitude scenic adventure, and the road isn't crowded.

 Desert scenery and ancient sites: The Taklamakan Desert is the world's second largest, and it is dotted with ancient ruins such as Mallikurwatur outside of Hetian.
 Shache is a Uyghur town in an oasis.